menuclose

 Range of investments

 There is a huge range of investments available through Interactive Brokers, and this is one of the broker’s main selling points.
-The IBKR GlobalTrader platform allows you to trade across 90 stock markets worldwide, including the Nasdaq, London Stock Exchange, and Hong Kong Stock Exchange.
+IBKR allows you to trade across 90 stock markets worldwide, including the Nasdaq, London Stock Exchange, and Hong Kong Stock Exchange.
 Interactive Brokers is rare among U.K. investment platforms in offering access to stock markets in Asia.

 Through Interactive Brokers, you can invest in company shares, ETFs, funds, and bonds.
 Options, futures, forex, and CFDs are also available to traders seeking higher-risk investments.